jyellick/obc-docs/protocol-spec.md

 The event framework provide ability to generate and consume predefined and custom events.
 There are 3 basic components:
   - Event Stream
   - Event Adapters
-  - Event Structure
+  - Event Structures

 #### 3.5.1 Event Stream
 An event stream is a gRPC channel capable of sending and receiving events.
-Each consumer establishes an event stream to the event framework and expresses the events that it is interested in, and event producer only sends appropriate events to the consumer.
+Each consumer establishes an event stream to the event framework and expresses the events that it is interested in.
+Event producer only sends appropriate events to the consumers who connected to the producer over event stream.

 ##### Event Producer Framework
 The event producer framework maintains consumers to the event stream and sends events to the consumers.
 The framework exposes a single `Send(event)` function.
 The event is a strongly typed gRPC message and has to  be one of the event types registered with the Fabric or should be a GenericEvent.
 This allows events to be quickly generated from any part of the system.